 - Packing List

-- Vehicle Title (for cars)
+- Vehicle Title (if applicable)

-- Import Permits (if required)
+- Import Permits for restricted goods

 Import Duties and Taxes

-- Customs Duty: Varies by product classification.
+- Customs Duty: Varies by product type and classification.

 Contacting Philippine Customs